yegor256/blog/_posts/2018/mar/2018-03-13-fluent-interfaces.md

 have to remember many of the names of the classes.
 And the construct looks rather difficult to read for those who are used to fluent interfaces.
 In addition, it's very far away from the DSL idea.

+{% quote Fluent interfaces are good for users, but bad for developers.
+Small objects are good for developers, but difficult to use. %}

 But here is the list of benefits.
 First, each object is small, very cohesive and they are all loosely coupled&mdash;which are obvious merits in OOP.
 Second,